sstroemer/en.ergie.at/README.md

 The following assumes you are using Windows; if you are not, head over to the [install guide for your OS](https://gohugo.io/installation/) and pick whatever suits you.

-1. Install Hugo: gohugo.io/installation
+1. Pick the "prebuilt binaries" from this link: [Prebuilt binaries](https://gohugo.io/installation/windows/#prebuilt-binaries) -- instead of the general one
 2. Extract the `hugo.exe` file and copy it into your development folder
-3. Pick the "prebuilt binaries" from this link: [Prebuilt binaries](https://gohugo.io/installation/windows/#prebuilt-binaries) -- instead of the general one

 ### Launching a local server